-Do you like working outside?
+Are you an NCSU undergraduate who enjoys working outside?
 Do cool bugs get you really stoked?
 Can you count?
 Then read on, we have a place for you in the Frank Lab!